wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/digitalocean/expedited-temporal-joomla.md

 >     export DIRECTORIES_TO_MOUNT="images" #MANDATORY - this will define which directories in your webroot will be mounted from S3, if PERSIST_ASSETS_TO_CLOUD=1

 Once you have made your temporal (hourly periodicity) backups  terminate any webservers that you have running from tutorial 2 and you are then ready to perform a temporal build using your freshly made backups from your datastore.

+If your template is configured correctly you can now run the build process selecting the appropriate template and cloudhost (digitalocean and template 3 in other words).
+On your build machine, do as follows:

+>     cd ${BUILD_HOME}
+>     ./ExpeditedAgileDeploymentToolkit.sh

+and answer any questions and have a bit of patience whilst the build runs.

   ------------------------
   **DEPLOYMENT USING MANAGED DATABASES**